phpvms/docs/versioned_docs/version-v7.x/guides/basics.md

 title: Basics
 ---

-phpVMS 7 has a few fundamental differences from the old version, on how schedules and flights are handled.
+phpvms 7 has a few fundamental differences from the old version, on how schedules and flights are handled.

 ---